FOREX-Dollar slumps to two-month low, investors see more declines

 Dollar falls to 2-month lowhttps://tmsnrt.rs/2GxqA2M

-(Reporting by David Henry and Karen Brettell in New York and Ritvik Carvalho in London; editing by Jonathan Oatis)
+(Reporting by David Henry and Karen Brettell in New York and Ritvik Carvalho in London; editing by Jonathan Oatis and Chizu Nomiyama)

 ((David.Henry@thomsonreuters.com; +1-332-219-1974; Reuters Messaging: david.henry.thomsonreuters.com@reuters.net))